System Design Space

 Atlas

-MongoDB Atlas (DBaaS) emerges and becomes the primary way to consume the product.
+MongoDB Atlas appears as the managed DBaaS offering and gradually becomes the main way many teams consume the product.

 2017